 The Great Orchestra of Christmas Charity Foundation is best-known for donating equipment to Polish hospitals nationwide.
-We gave almost 62 000 state-of-the-art medical devices, but our charity does much more than that!
+We donated over 70,000 medical devices to public health facilities across the country.

-The foundation initiated finances and helps run seven medical programmes.
+The foundation initiated finances and helped run eight medical programmes.
 Our preventive initiatives aim to transform healthcare in Poland systematically.
 We want to introduce new solutions, revolutionary treatment methods and make systematic changes and improvements to the way children are treated in Poland.
-These medical initiatives address different needs of Polish public healthcare system - from medical prevention, diagnosis to treatment procedures and solutions.
+These medical initiatives address different needs of the Polish public healthcare system - from medical prevention diagnosis to treatment procedures and solutions.

 Our projects and initatives

 Nationwide Programme for New-born Hearing Screening

 We launched this initiative in 2002.
-All children born in Poland have their hearing tested for free.
-The tests allow medical professionals to diagnose any hearing defects at a very early stage and take action as fast as it is possible.
-Since 2002 we have been able to finance the tests of over 6 470 000 new-born babies!
+As a result, all children born in Poland have their hearing tested for free.
+The tests allow medical professionals to diagnose any hearing defects at a very early stage and take action as fast as possible.
+Detecting defects early will enable doctors to take action and ensure that the patient can develop at the same pace as their peers.

 Nationwide Programme for Prevention and Treatment of Retinopathy of Prematurity

 Nationwide Programme for Non-invasive Respiratory Support of Newborns

 We launched this initiative in 2003.
-Our goal is to lower the number of cases in which mechanical ventilation of premature babies and new-borns is necessary.
-Mechanical ventilation often leads to severe pulmonary complications, whereas, a non-invasive method does not require for the infant to be intubated.
-It is also safe to use on even the smallest new-borns.
-We bought 798 devices to overhaul the system of breathing support in neonatal care in Poland!
+Our goal is to lower the number of cases in which mechanical ventilation of premature babies and newborns is necessary.
+Mechanical ventilation often leads to severe pulmonary complications, whereas a non-invasive method does not require the infant to be intubated.

 Nationwide Programme for Early Cancer Diagnosis in Children

 We launched this initiative in 2009.
-The aim of this medical programme is to create a nationwide system of an early cancer diagnosis for young patients.
-To achieve this we equipped 80 cancer diagnostics centres and oncology wards.
-We also equipped a sophisticated ONCOLAB with devices worth PLN 2,000,000.
+This medical programme aims to create a nationwide system of early cancer diagnoses for young patients.
+To achieve this, we provided a sophisticated ONCOLAB with devices worth PLN 2,000,000.
 We have also purchased the first digital PET-CT scan machine for a paediatric centre in Poland for nearly PLN 16,000,000!
 An early cancer diagnosis is detrimental in establishing a successful treatment plan.

 Nationwide Programme for Treating Limb Defects in Children